desche42/tv-show-tracker/README.md

 Stop searching for torrents, simply select which shows you want to track and new episodes will be automatically dowloaded as soon as they're available!

+This project is ment to automatically download latest episodes of tv shows, not downloading torrents in bulk (although searching for complete season torrents is in the roadmap), there are softwares for that.

 - [TV SHOW TRACKER](#tv-show-tracker)
 	- [Usage](#usage)